 From these multivariate models, the estimated difference in species richness between GCFR and SWAFR pixels (“SWAFR”-term; Figure 4) is conditional all forms of environmental heterogeneity in that model being constant.
 At the QDS-scale, the SWAFR is more species rich for a given level of heterogeneity across all the axes in that model (estimated 104.07 more species, P < 0.001; Figure 4a), while at the DS-scale the GCFR is more rich for given levels of heterogeneity (estimated 1112.54 more species, P = 0.002 Figure 4c).
 At the HDS-scale, however, the regions are similarly species rich, holding all else constant (P = 0.58; Figure 4b).

-Both the regressions against PC1 and the multivariate regressions underpredict species richness in areas of observed high richness and overpredict in areas that are relatively species poor (Figure 5e–h), failing to explain the most of variation of species richness (PC1 regressions: R2 = 0.14–0.28; multivariate regressions: 0.24–0.61)—with the exception of the multivariate model at the DS-scale (R2 = 0.61; Figure 4c).
+Both the regressions against PC1 and the multivariate regressions underpredict species richness in areas of observed high richness and overpredict in areas that are relatively species poor (Figure 5e–h), failing to explain most of the variation of species richness (PC1 regressions: R2 = 0.14–0.28; multivariate regressions: 0.24–0.61)—with the exception of the multivariate model at the DS-scale (R2 = 0.61; Figure 4c).
 Notably, the PC1 regressions and multivariate regressions are remarkably similar in their predictions of species richness (Table 3).
 This further supports PC1 as a meaningful index of environmental heterogeneity and the common relationship between heterogeneity and species richness across the GCFR and SWAFR.

 4: Discussion